-EXCEL MONIES & NETWORKS (Semester Based)
+EXCEL MONIES & NETWORKS

+(Semester Based)

 We are in the 21st century and today everything is about technology.
 It is seen in almost every aspect of modern life.
 In today's society, information is paramount and information technology (IT) influences all kinds of human activity.
 Benefits of technology include increased productivity in many work-related and personal tasks.
 In this semester-based subject, students will explore how to use spreadsheet software such as Excel, including formulas and functions that allow the program to do all the hard work.
 Students will also explore different aspects of networks, including the hardware/software and how computers are connected to the Internet.
+Students will learn how to design a client home network, including the hardware/software and how computers are connected to the Internet.
 Students will use visual design tools to help consolidate their ideas and designs before developing working solutions.

-WHAT IS STUDIED?
-WHAT TYPE OF WORK IS DONE?
-Creating a spreadsheet using Excel to perform powerful functions with ease Manipulating and sorting data, including producing graphs Different types of networks Hardware and software required to set-up a network Produce a report on the items they wish to purchase in order to connect to the online world within a given budget Complete an analysis, design and development of Portfolio of the skills learnt in Spread Sheets End of Semester Examination
+- Creating a spreadsheet using Excel toperform powerful functions with ease - Manipulating and sorting data, including producing graphs - Different types of networks - Hardware and software required to set-up anetwork - How to store, search and organise large sets of data in a database